astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 )
 ```

-In the task above, we are only looking one day back in the `days_back` argument, comparing the current day's data to yesterday's.
-We overwrite the `date_filter_column` to `upload_date`, which defaults to `ds`.
-The `metrics_threshold` is set to a dictionary of one key-value pair, where the key is a SQL expression that returns a result used in the default ratio formula, and the value of the dictionary is the threshold that the calculated ratio must not exceed.
+In the task above, we are looking only one day back using the `days_back` argument.
+We set the `date_filter_column` argument  to `upload_date`, which defaults to `ds`.
+We set the `metrics_threshold` argument to a dictionary of one key-value pair, where the key is a SQL expression that returns results for both dates and the value is the threshold that the calculated ratio of the results must not exceed.

 ### Example 4 - `SQLThresholdCheckOperator`

-The `SQLThresholdCheckOperator` works similarly to the `SQLValueCheckOperator`, except instead of a single threshold, there is a min and max given, making this operator more dynamic in the type and scale of thresholding.
+The `SQLThresholdCheckOperator` works similarly to the `SQLValueCheckOperator`.
+Instead of a single threshold, there is a min and max given, making this operator more dynamic in the type and scale of thresholding.
 The min and max thresholds can be numeric types or SQL expressions that result in a numeric type.
-Like the other SQL Check Operators, only the first row returned by the given SQL queries will be used in the boolean evaluation.
-This is true for all of the parameters that can take a SQL query: `sql`, `min_threshold`, and `max_threshold`.
-This operator is great for use cases where a metric like a minimum, maximum, sum, or aggregate, is known to have to be between certain values.
+Like the other SQL Check Operators, only the first row returned by the given SQL queries is used in the boolean evaluation.
+This is true for all of the parameters that can take a SQL query (`sql`, `min_threshold`, and `max_threshold`).
+This operator is great for use cases where a metric like a minimum, maximum, sum, or aggregate, has to be between certain values.

 ```python
 SQLThresholdCheckOperator(